- Smart roof

 What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?

 The roof fan should be selected based on the ventilation needs of the building or property.
 The quick selection table for VILPE roof fans can be used to select a roof fan for an ordinary detached house.
 To select a suitable roof fan, the pressure caused by the duct system and the necessary air volumes must be known.
 When the operation point of the roof fan has been determined, the most suitable roof fan for the intended use is selected by examining roof fan performance value tables.
 A model that consumes the least energy and emits the least noise at the specific operation point is selected from the range of VILPE roof fans.
 An ECo roof fan must be selected for room ventilation, because only the ECo series of roof fans meets the requirements of ecological design regulations.

 When are roof fans suitable for house ventilation?

-What kind of ventilation system should I choose for the house?
+What kind of ventilation system should I choose for a house?

 New buildings commonly use a mechanical ventilation system with heat recovery.
 When renovating older buildings, we recommend the VILPE ECo Ideal Wireless control system.
-Eco Ideal is an automatic steering system for the roof fan that adjusts the ventilation according to the indoor air quality, by bringing out excess moisture and carbon dioxide.
-In order for the ventilation system to be complete, proper ventilation also needs supply air to replace the bad air.
-This can be done with an intake vent, e.g. VILPE Wive.
+ECo Ideal is an automatic regulation system for roof fans, which adjusts ventilation according to indoor air quality by removing excess moisture and carbon dioxide.
+To complete the ventilation system, supply air is also needed to replace the bad air.
+This can be done with an intake vent: for example, the VILPE Wive.
 ECo Ideal is also suitable for ventilation in recreational homes, warehouses and garages.

 Which VILPE roof fan can be used with a cooker hood?